 8:1 The Ephraimites said to him, “Why have you done such a thing to us?
 You did not summon us when you went to fight the Midianites!”
 They argued vehemently with him.
 2 He said to them, “Now what have I accomplished compared to you?
 Even Ephraim’s leftover grapes are better quality than Abiezer’s harvest!
 3 It was to you that God handed over the Midianite generals, Oreb and Zeeb!
 What did I accomplish to rival that?”
 When he said this, they calmed down.

 18 He said to Zebah and Zalmunna, “Describe for me the men you killed at Tabor.”
 They said, “They were like you.
 Each one looked like a king’s son.”
 19 He said, “They were my brothers, the sons of my mother.
 I swear, as surely as the Lord is alive, if you had let them live, I would not kill you.”
 20 He ordered Jether his firstborn son, “Come on!
 Kill them!”
-But Jether was too afraid to draw his sword, because he was still young.
+But Jether was too afraid to draw his sword because he was still young.
 21 Zebah and Zalmunna said to Gideon, “Come on, you strike us, for a man is judged by his strength.”
-So Gideon killed Zebah and Zalmunna, and he took the crescent-shaped ornaments which were on the necks of their camels.
+So Gideon killed Zebah and Zalmunna, and he took the crescent-shaped ornaments that were on the necks of their camels.

-22 The men of Israel said to Gideon, “Rule over us – you, your son, and your grandson.
+22 The men of Israel said to Gideon, “Rule over us—you, your son, and your grandson.
 For you have delivered us from Midian’s power.”
 23 Gideon said to them, “I will not rule over you, nor will my son rule over you.
 The Lord will rule over you.”
 24 Gideon continued, “I would like to make one request.
 Each of you give me an earring from the plunder you have taken.”
 (The Midianites had gold earrings because they were Ishmaelites.)
 25 They said, “We are happy to give you earrings.”
 So they spread out a garment, and each one threw an earring from his plunder onto it.
-26 The total weight of the gold earrings he requested came to seventeen hundred gold shekels.
+26 The total weight of the gold earrings he requested came to 1,700 gold shekels.
 This was in addition to the crescent-shaped ornaments, jewelry, purple clothing worn by the Midianite kings, and the necklaces on the camels.
 27 Gideon used all this to make an ephod, which he put in his hometown of Ophrah.
 All the Israelites prostituted themselves to it by worshiping it there.
 It became a snare to Gideon and his family.

 33 After Gideon died, the Israelites again prostituted themselves to the Baals.
-They made Baal-Berith their god.
+They made Baal Berith their god.
 34 The Israelites did not remain true to the Lord their God, who had delivered them from all the enemies who lived around them.
-35 They did not treat the family of Jerub-Baal (that is, Gideon) fairly in return for all the good he had done for Israel.
+35 They did not treat the family of Jerub Baal (that is, Gideon) fairly in return for all the good he had done for Israel.